 Tristan Thompson Helps Lead Cavs To Epic NBA Playoff Win With Huge Stats Amid Cheating Scandal

-Tristan Thompson managed to help the Cleveland Cavaliers pull out a win!
-The NBA star appeared to get over his slump by scoring big throughout the game against the Indiana Pacers.
+Tristan Thompson surprised fans by leading the Cleveland Cavaliers to a 105-101 win against the Indiana Pacers!
+The NBA star proved he’s out of his slump by scoring big and rebounding like a pro!

-Tristan Thompson, 27, hasn’t been playing well this season amid his cheating scandal, but it looks like he finally showed up on the court.
-The Cleveland Cavaliers player helped his team beat the Indiana Pacers 105-101 during a game on April 29.
-Khloe Kardashian‘s baby daddy proved he’s no longer in a slump by scoring 15 points and making 10 rebounds during his 35 minutes spent in play.
+Tristan Thompson, 27, just led the Cleveland Cavaliers to victory!
+The player clearly had his head in the game against the Indiana Pacers, because he brought his A-game to the playoffs and helped his team win 105-101 on April 29!
+Khloe Kardashian‘s baby daddy proved he’s no longer in a slump by scoring 15 points and making 10 massive rebounds during his 35 minutes spent in play.

+But the Internet never forgets, which is why Tristan’s excellent playing didn’t receive much praise from fans.
+Instead, Twitter mocked him by alluding to his infamous cheating scandal while commenting on a major block he made.
+“Tristan Thompson blocked that show like Khloe’s texts when he was cheating on her,” wrote one person. “tristan thompson blocked that shot like the ball was loyalty,” tweeted another.
+Others tried to come up with explanations for his sudden ability to score and rebound.
+“Tristan Thompson’s side chick MUST be sitting courtside right now,” one user said.
+“Tristan Thompson explanation: 1) Him & Khloe are done so the Kardashian curse has been lifted 2) One of his side pieces is sitting courtside so he’s showing out,” wrote another.
+Tristan may have shown up on the court today, but so did karma!

+Tristan Thompson blocked that shot like Khloe’s texts when he was cheating on her.

 The NBA star’s ability to kill it on the court comes amid a series of games where he, well, didn’t do so hot.
 But no other game this season could have been worse for him than the Cav’s last regular season game against the New York Knicks on April 11.
 The game was exactly one day after two different videos emerged online showing Tristan kissing, motorboating, and getting close to women that weren’t his very pregnant girlfriend.
 Not only did the Knicks completely dominate, but Khloe’s boyfriend was also booed by the crowd and didn’t even receive an announcement when he got off the bench.
 There was even a fan in the audience holding up a “We Love Khloe” sign, just in case he wasn’t sure which team everyone else was on.
 Ultimately, the Cavs lost 98 to 110.
 Yikes.